Globe Theatre (Los Angeles)

 The Globe was converted into a movie theater during the Great Depression, and later on showed Spanish-language films until the 1980s It was converted into a swap meet in 1987.

 As of June 2014, the space was being remodeled as an entertainment venue The restored marquee was relit June 24, 2014. and served during the late 2010s and early 2020s as a multipurpose space for music, theatrical events and films, also as a nightclub where D.J.s like Questlove performed, with a capacity of 1750.

 The Globe was again temporarily closed as of 2023.

+As of 2025, the venue is operating with a capacity of 2,000.